dgdimick/ARC-210-DCS-Display/README.md

 - RESET button resets both ESP32-S3 chips
 - ESP32-S3 chips can be updated via WiFi

-  *Note: Placing both switches in postion 8 and pressing the GPS button will force a reboot launching the over the air upgrade - code will need to be changed by user - wifi_config.h will need to be configured by the user*
+  *Note: Placing both Rotary Switches in postion 8 and holding the GPS button for 5 seconds will force a reboot launching the over the air upgrade - code will need to be changed by user - wifi_config.h will need to be configured by the user*

 ## Hardware